chrnin/ganboard/README.md

 JSON-RPC client for Kanboard written in Golang

-Aims to implement every functions of Kanboard API
+Implement all functions of Kanboard API.
+See <https://docs.kanboard.org/en/latest/api/> for more details

+## Example

 ```go
 import (